 24/02/2011 at 20:27

-Tagged with (2) Centre for Cognitive Neuroimaging (CCNi) University of Glasgow, (3) Department de Psychologie, 1), 2) / (1)Department of Psychology, 2) and Roberto Caldara (1, 2); Caroline Blais (3); Christoph Scheepers (1); Philippe G. Schyns (1, 2012; vol. 109 no. 19; "Facial expressions of emotion are not culturally universal", 29 September 2009, Akihiro Tanaka, and Philippe G. Schyns (b) - (a) School of Psychology, APS journal Psychological Science, b, Canada, Cultural Confusions Show that Facial Expressions Are Not Universal, Cultural Confusions Show that Facial Expressions Are Not Universal by Rachael E. Jack (1, Cultural Differences in the Perception of Facial Emotion, Current Biology - Volume 19, Emoticon Style: Interpreting Differences in Emoticons Across Cultures, Emoticon Style: Interpreting Differences in Emoticons Across Cultures by Jaram Park, emoticons in different cultures, Expression of Emotions in different Cultures, facial expression of blind, Facial Expressions Are Not Universal, Facial expressions of emotion are not culturally universal, Facial Expressions of Emotions in different cultures, Fribourg 1700, Glasgow G12 8QB, Graduate School of Culture Technology, Hui Yu (b), I Feel Your Voice: Cultural Differences in the Multisensory Perception of Emotion, Issue 18, Johns Hopkins University Applied Physics Laboratory email@example.com; Meeyoung Cha, KAIST firstname.lastname@example.org; Vladimir Barash, KAIST email@example.com;, Meeyoung Cha, Montreal, Morningside Analytics firstname.lastname@example.org; Clay Fink, Oliver G. B. Garrod (b), Perception and Expression of Emotions in different Cultures, Perception and Expression of Emotions in Social Context, Perception of Bodily Sensations during Emotion in different Cultures, Placing the Face in Context, Placing the Face in Context: Cultural Differences in the Perception of Facial Emotion, PQ H3C 3J7, Rachael E. Jack, Rachael E. Jack (a, Roberto Caldara (c), Scotland, Scotland G12 8Q (b); Institute of Neuroscience and Psychology, Scotland G12 8QB, Switzerland; see also PNAS May 8, UK, UnitedKingdom; and (c) Department of Psychology, Universite de Montreal, University of Fribourg, University of Glasgow, Visual Perception of Emotions, Visual Perception of Emotions in different cultures, Voice and Emotions
+Tagged with (2) Centre for Cognitive Neuroimaging (CCNi) University of Glasgow, (3) Department de Psychologie, 1), 2) / (1)Department of Psychology, 2) and Roberto Caldara (1, 2); Caroline Blais (3); Christoph Scheepers (1); Philippe G. Schyns (1, 2012; vol. 109 no. 19; "Facial expressions of emotion are not culturally universal", 29 September 2009, Akihiro Tanaka, and Philippe G. Schyns (b) - (a) School of Psychology, APS journal Psychological Science, b, Canada, Cultural Confusions Show that Facial Expressions Are Not Universal, Cultural Confusions Show that Facial Expressions Are Not Universal by Rachael E. Jack (1, Cultural Differences in the Perception of Facial Emotion, Current Biology - Volume 19, David Matsumoto, Emoticon Style: Interpreting Differences in Emoticons Across Cultures, Emoticon Style: Interpreting Differences in Emoticons Across Cultures by Jaram Park, emoticons in different cultures, Expression of Emotions in different Cultures, facial expression of blind, Facial Expression of Blind Athletes, facial expressions, Facial Expressions Are Not Universal, facial expressions are universal, Facial Expressions Develop in the Womb, facial expressions from blind, Facial expressions of emotion are not culturally universal, facial expressions of emotions, Facial Expressions of Emotions in different cultures, Fribourg 1700, Glasgow G12 8QB, Graduate School of Culture Technology, Hui Yu (b), I Feel Your Voice: Cultural Differences in the Multisensory Perception of Emotion, Issue 18, Johns Hopkins University Applied Physics Laboratory firstname.lastname@example.org; Meeyoung Cha, KAIST email@example.com; Vladimir Barash, KAIST firstname.lastname@example.org;, Meeyoung Cha, Montreal, Morningside Analytics email@example.com; Clay Fink, Oliver G. B. Garrod (b), origin of facial expressions, Perception and Expression of Emotions in different Cultures, Perception and Expression of Emotions in Social Context, Perception of Bodily Sensations during Emotion in different Cultures, Placing the Face in Context, Placing the Face in Context: Cultural Differences in the Perception of Facial Emotion, PQ H3C 3J7, Rachael E. Jack, Rachael E. Jack (a, Roberto Caldara (c), Scotland, Scotland G12 8Q (b); Institute of Neuroscience and Psychology, Scotland G12 8QB, Switzerland; see also PNAS May 8, UK, UnitedKingdom; and (c) Department of Psychology, Universite de Montreal, University of Fribourg, University of Glasgow, Visual Perception of Emotions, Visual Perception of Emotions in different cultures, Voice and Emotions

 Subscribe to comments with RSS.